jjNford/chrome-ex-oauth2/README.md

 >**getToken()**
 ><br><br>
->Retrieves the applications authorization token from the browsers local storage.
+>Retrieves the applications authorization token from the Chrome Storage.

 <br>

 >**clearToken()**
 ><br><br>
->Clears the applications token from the browsers local storage.
+>Clears the applications token from the Chrome Storage.

 --
 <sub>This library has only been tested with the [GitHub API v3](http://developer.github.com/v3/) and [LIFX Remote Control API v1] (https://api.developer.lifx.com/)</sub>